-Sexual Harassment: Sexual harassment is a form of harassment based on sex, including sexual harassment, gender harassment and harassment based on pregnancy, childbirth or related medical
+Sexual Harassment: Sexual harassment is a form of harassment based on sex, including sexual harassment, gender harassment and harassment based on pregnancy, childbirth or related medical conditions.
+It generally involves unwanted sexual advances, or visual, verbal or physical conduct of a sexual nature.
+This definition includes many forms of offensive behavior and includes gender-based harassment of a person of the same sex as the harasser.
+The following is a partial list of violations:

-- Unwanted sexual advances - Offering educational benefits in exchange for sexual favors - Making or threatening reprisals after a negative response to sexual advances - Visual conduct: leering, making sexual gestures, displaying of suggestive objects or pictures, cartoons or posters - Verbal conduct: making or using derogatory comments, epithets, slurs and jokes - Verbal sexual advances or propositions - Verbal abuse of a sexual nature, graphic verbal commentaries about an individual's body, sexually degrading words used to describe an individual, suggestive or obscene letters, notes or invitations - Physical conduct: touching, assault, impeding or blocking movements
+- Unwanted sexual advances - Offering educational benefits in exchange for sexual favors - Making or threatening reprisals after a negative response to sexual advances - Visual conduct: leering, making sexual gestures, displaying of suggestive objects or pictures, cartoons or posters - Verbal conduct: making or using derogatory comments, epithets, slurs and jokes - Verbal sexual advances or propositions - Verbal abuse of a sexual nature, graphic verbal commentaries about an individual's body, sexually degrading words used to describe an individual, suggestive or obscene letters, notes or invitations

+• Physical conduct: touching, assault, impeding or blocking movements